on February 18th, 2020 (JST) current information.

 Time difference and Daylight Saving Time

-There is an 8-hour time difference between Japan and Germany.
-Subtract 8 from the hour in Japan.
-In other words, 7:00 in Japan is 23:00 on the previous day in Germany.
+France is in the Central European Time zone (CET).
+There is an 8-hour time difference between Japan and France.
+Subtract 8 from the hour in Japan to calculate the hour in France.
+In other words, 18:00 in Japan is 10:00 on the same day in France.
 This changes to a 7-hour difference during daylight saving time,

 Currency and Exchange Rate, Tax, Currency exchange, Tip